 Progesterone cream can be sold as wild yam cream.
 I have never found that product to work.
 A friend buys hers online.
 I could just not do that.

 I can only recommend finding a reputable product that gets your doctors approval if you choose to go that route.
-I think Walgreen’s, if you live in America has a great reputation and the do compounding that you might require.

 There are a lot more details on hormones on Cure For Migraine Headache: Balanced Hormones, Hype Or Hope.